factoryfx/factoryfx/docu/src/main/java/de/factoryfx/docu/migration/README.md

 (Most of the structure is required for Jackson or workaround for Jackson limitations) The structure format is mostly stable but may change if, for example Jackson adds a new useful feature in the future.

-Data storage format migration can be added to a microservice with
+Data storage format migration are applied as one time migration with the patch API.
 ```java
 MicroserviceBuilder#withGeneralMigration
 MicroserviceBuilder#withGeneralStorageMetadata